paxdotdev/docs/src/reference-native-rendering.md

 Underneath the native layer is a separate layer, where _drawing_ operations occur.

 Any of the drawing primitives like `Rectangle`, `Ellipse`, and `Path` draw to this layer.
-In the future, certain effects like drop shadows may draw to this layer as well.
-Finally, also in the future, when _text animations_ are supported, i.e. orchestrating animation for individual characters of text, it is likely that text will be rasterized and rendered in this layer as well.
+In the future, certain effects like drop shadows may draw to this layer as well.  <!--Finally, also in the future, when _text animations_ are supported, i.e. orchestrating animation for individual characters of text, it is likely that text will be rasterized and rendered in this layer as well.-->

 ### Message-passing via FFI, C Structs